Braving the Storm: Quantifying Disk-wide Ionized Outflows in the Large Magellanic Cloud with ULLYSES: Results

 For \SII, \SiIV, and \CIV, the column density thresholds above which the ion lines become saturated (i.e., lower $N$ limits) are around $\sim10^{15.4}~{\rm cm^{-2}}$, $\sim10^{13.6}~{\rm cm^{-2}}$, and $\sim10^{14.0}~{\rm cm^{-2}}$, respectively.
-The saturation rates of the ion lines increase toward high $\sigsfr$; in general, all ions are saturated (100\%) at $\sigsfr\gtrsim2\times10^{-1}~\msunyrkpc$.
+The saturation rates increase toward regions with high $\sigsfr$; in general, all ions are saturated (100\%) at $\sigsfr\gtrsim 10^{-0.5}~\msunyrkpc$.
 We note that, by design, the ULLYSES sight lines are targeted at massive stars that reside in or near active star-forming regions (see Figure \ref{fig:map_xy_proj}).
-As is shown in Figure \ref{fig:star_hist_sfr}, our sample spans two orders of magnitudes in $\sigsfr$ and probes a variety of star-forming conditions.

 In the bottom panels of Figure \ref{fig:logN_SigSFR_xymap}, we show the two-dimensional (2D) distributions of \HI, \SII, \SiIV, and \CIV\ column densities across the LMC disk in the same orthographic projection as in Figure \ref{fig:map_xy_proj}.
-We grid the dataset into $0.5\degree\times0.5\degree$ bins and calculate mean ion column densities of all sight lines within each bin.
-Most bins have one sight line per bin, and $\sim10$ bins near major \HII\ regions have $\sim2-8$ sight lines per bin.
+We grid the \SII, \SiIV, and \CIV\ datasets into $0.5\degree\times0.5\degree$ bins and calculate mean ion column densities of all sight lines within each bin.
+Most bins have one sight line per bin; and there are $\sim2-8$ sight lines per bin for $\sim10$ bins near major \HII\ regions.
 For sight lines with lower limit $\log N$ values, we treat the lower limits as detections when calculating the mean and place an upward arrow in the corresponding spatial bin to indicate a lower limit.
 We have checked that the choice of mean or median values does not change the overall $\log N$ patterns shown in the 2D maps.

 We find that regions with high ion column densities coincide with active star-forming sites, such as 30 Dor near $x\sim1.5\degree$ and $y\sim0\degree$.
-The correlation between ion column densities and $\sigsfr$ suggests that star formation activities in the past $\sim10$ Myr, as traced by \Halpha\ emission, significantly impact the distribution of gas in all phases across the LMC.
+The correlation between ion column densities and $ \sigsfr$ suggests that star formation activities in the past $\sim7-10$ Myr, as traced by \Halpha\ emission, significantly impact the distribution of gas in all phases across the LMC.